Direct then Diffuse: Incremental Unsupervised Skill Discovery for State Covering and Goal Reaching: Setting

 We consider the URL setting where the agent interacts with a Markov decision process (MDP) $M$ with state space $\cS$, action space $\cA$, dynamics $p(s'|s,a)$, and \textbf{no reward}.
 The agent starts each episode from a designated initial state $s_0 \in \cS$.\footnote{More generally, $s_0$ could be drawn from any distribution supported over a compact region.} Upon termination of the chosen policy, the agent is then reset to $s_0$.
 This setting is particularly challenging from an exploration point of view since the agent cannot rely on the initial distribution to cover the state space.

 We recall the MI-based unsupervised skill discovery approach \citep[see e.g.,][]{gregor2016variational}.
-Denote by $Z$ some (latent) variables on which the policies of length $T$ are conditioned\footnote{In URL, there is no terminal state and the agent has to define a criterion to terminate the episode and restart.
-In practice, most of unsupervised skill discovery methods set a fixed number of steps.} (we assume that $Z$ is categorical for simplicity and because it is the most common case in practice).
+Denote by $Z$ some (latent) variables on which the policies of length $T$ are conditioned (we assume that $Z$ is categorical for simplicity and because it is the most common case in practice).
 There are three optimization variables: \textbf{(i)}~the cardinality of $Z$ denoted by $N_Z$, i.e., the number of policies (we write $Z = \{ 1, \ldots, N_Z \} = [N_Z]$), \textbf{(ii)}~the parameters $\pi(z)$ of the policy indexed by $z \in Z$, and \textbf{(iii)}~the policy sampling distribution $\rho$ (i.e., $\rho(z)$ is the probability of sampling policy $z$ at the beginning of the episode).
 Denote policy $z$'s action distribution in state $s$ by $\pi(\cdot \vert z, s)$ and the entropy function by $\mathcal{H}$.
 Let the variable $S_T$ be the random (final) state induced by sampling a policy $z$ from $\rho$ and executing $\pi(z)$ from $s_0$ for an episode.
-Denote by $p_{\pi(z)}(s_T)$ the distribution over (final) states induced by executing policy $z$, by $p(z \vert s_T)$ the probability of $z$ being the policy to induce state $s_T$, and let $\overline{p}(s_T) = \sum_{z \in Z} \rho(z) p_{\pi(z)}(s_T)$.
-Maximizing the MI between $Z$ and $S_T$ can be written as
+Denote by $p_{\pi(z)}(s_T)$ the distribution over (final) states induced by executing policy $z$, by $p(z \vert s_T)$ the probability of $z$ being the policy to induce (final) state $s_T$, and let $\overline{p}(s_T) = \sum_{z \in Z} \rho(z) p_{\pi(z)}(s_T)$.
+Maximizing the MI between $Z$ and $S_T$ can be written as $\max_{N_Z, \,\rho, \,\pi} \mathcal{I}(S_T; Z)$, where